Code-Institute-Submissions/foodie-2/README.md

 ## Known bugs/ issues

- - Had trouble with the upload recipe image function. after extensive search on stack overflow and such I found this video on Youtube https://www.youtube.com/watch?v=DsgAuceHha4 and I finally figured it out after many trials and errors.
+ - I had trouble with the upload recipe image function. after extensive search on stack overflow and such I found this video on Youtube https://www.youtube.com/watch?v=DsgAuceHha4 and I finally figured it out after many trials and errors.

 - Had trouble parsing ObjectId when fetching recipe_id as it was passed in as an object and not a string.

-- when editing an existing recipe, the image that was uploaded earlier disappears.
+- When editing an existing recipe, the image that was uploaded earlier disappears.

 - To be able to present strings from textarea with linebreaks I stumbled upon https://stackoverflow.com/questions/18662898/jinja-render-text-in-html-preserving-line-breaks as I was having difficulties presenting it nicely when adding recipes.

-- https://stackoverflow.com/questions/16516394/filtering-data-with-check-boxes-using-jquery - Helped me with the filtering of the categories.

-- when deleting a recipe the modal sometimes asks to delete the wrong recipe, not the recipe you clicked delete on that is.
+- When deleting a recipe the modal wasn't deleting the correct one.
+I had to send in a data-attribute to fix it.

 ## Media